MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Select a visit and verify that display form is working properly

     -   Return to the gallery and press **+** to create a new visit.
-Verify that edit form contains required fields including visitor, building, and scheduled start and end dates.
+Verify that edit form contains required columns including visitor, building, and scheduled start and end dates.

     -   Fill in the information and submit.
 Verify that the new record appears in the gallery.